7 Top Device Farms to test your iOS and Android applications

 They have customizable locale settings and updated APIs.
 You can easily road-test your app by configuring the hardware and software configurations.
 Some of its key capabilities are –

-- Firebase Test Lab is integrated with Android Studio, Firebase console, and gCloud CLI.
+Firebase Test Lab is integrated with Android Studio, Firebase console, and gCloud CLI.
 You can even integrate it with your CI pipelines.
 To execute scripts, you can use Espresso, Robotium, UI Automator 2.0, and Robo tools.

 It provides testing and cloud API quotas included in Blaze and Spark testing plans.
-The spark plan is free and can perform 15 test runs in a day.
+The spark plan is free and can perform 15 daily test runs.
 The blaze plan determines the cost based on the time taken for test runs.

 Needless to say, Samsung owns a big chunk of the world’s smartphone and Android market.
-Hence, it’s worth taking note of the remote testing lab provided by Samsung.
+Hence, it’s worth noting the remote testing lab provided by Samsung.

 Not only this, you can even perform tests on Tizen-based devices like Galaxy smartwatches and Tizen mobiles.

 There are more than 30 smartphone and tablet models to perform your tests on.
-It allows you to perform a manual recording of all the events and steps that you want to test in the same sequence.
+It allows you to manually record all the events and steps you want to test in the same sequence.
 Besides, it enables you to perform remote debugging.